-But with the current climate crisis, there will be more calls for investments in renewable energy.
-Already major multi-lateral financial institutions, such as the World Bank and the Asian Development Bank (ADB), as well as large private banks, have declared moratorium on loans for new coal-powered facilities.
+PERC's main opportunity for continued growth is the increase in the Philippines' electricity demand.
+And with the current climate crisis, there will be more calls for investments in renewable energy.
+Already major multilateral financial institutions, such as the World Bank and the Asian Development Bank (ADB), as well as large private banks, have declared moratorium on loans for new coal-powered facilities.
 PERC could tap into this opportunity by focusing its growth towards RE.
 PERC's growth strategy is anchored on judiciously selecting and developing viable projects, promoting resiliency to climate-related risks, and contributing to the country's need for indigenous and cleaner energy sources.

 PERC also recognizes the opportunity to enhance investors' confidence by maintaining efficient operations of its power plants.
-This can be achieved through the use of technology that would optimize revenue and reduce operating costs.
+This can be achieved using technology that would optimize revenue and reduce operating costs.
 With a stronger connection with investors, PERC can leverage on the Company's credibility and good reputation to attract more investments, gain access to increased credit, and reduce risks related to equity partnership.